Science-Mentorship-Institute/eemp_digital_design/README.md

 ## Binary<->Hexadecimal<->ASCII Conversion
 In the context of digital design, binary is the most fundamental unit but often times converting to other units allow you to look at information more easily.
 Converting binary to hexadecimal allows you to reduce the number of visible digits there are.
 Then converting hexadecimal to ASCII is as easy as looking at the **two** hexadecimal values.
+The table below shows binary to its respective hexadecimal value.

 Binary to Hexadecimal Table:
 | Binary | Hexadecimal |